oracle/weblogic-azure/README.md

    - Network interface for VM.
    - Public IP address.
 - Key software components
    - Oracle WLS Enterprise Edition.
 Version as described in the selected base image.
-The ORACLE_HOME is /u01/app/wls/install/oracle/middleware/oracle_home.
+The **ORACLE_HOME** is **/u01/app/wls/install/oracle/middleware/oracle_home**.
    - Oracle JDK.
 The version as described in the selected base image.
-The JAVA_HOME is /u01/app/jdk/jdk-${version}.
+The **JAVA_HOME** is **/u01/app/jdk/jdk-${version}**.
    - A WLS domain with the Administration Server up and running.
 Admin server sign in with the user name and password provided to the offer.
-The default domain name is adminDomain, the domain path is /u01/domains/adminDomain/.
+The default domain name is **adminDomain**, the domain path is **/u01/domains/adminDomain/**.
 - Database connectivity
    - The offer provides database connectivity for PostgreSQL, Oracle database, Azure SQL, MySQL, or an arbitrary JDBC compliant database.
    - Some database options support Azure Passwordless database connection.